zyeeda/install-opencv/README.md

     * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
     * Patch gen_java.py to generate missing VideoWriter class, add some missing CV_CAP_PROP constants and replace protected finalize() method with public delete()
-    * Patch OpenCV classes with memory leaks as I find them
+    * Patch OpenCV classes with memory leaks as I find them.
+All finalize methods replaced with delete.
     * FourCC class
     * CaptureUI Applet to view images/video since there's no imshow with the bindings
 * Java and Python examples